armory/documentation/_admin_guides/extending_armoryspinnaker.md

 ## Docker & Docker Compose

-You'll first have to run a container with the service that is accessible
+Write a `/opt/spinnaker/compose/docker-compose.override.yml` file that  You'll first have to run a container with the service that is accessible

 ## Overriding docker-compose Docker-compose.override.yml